TijnBerns/Multitask-Wav2Vec2/README.md

 # Multi-task Wav2Vec2

+## Abstract

+This research explores the diversity of the Wav2Vec2 network by fine-tuning it to perform three distinctive speech related tasks.
+The tasks we consider are automatic speech recognition (ASR), speaker- change detection, and speaker recognition.
+Our approach relies on the introduction of speaker-change tokens or speaker-identity tokens to the target transcriptions during network fine-tuning.
+In this work, we introduce a method for extracting speaker embeddings from the Wav2Vec2 network, and show that our approach allows the model to perform the three distinctive tasks on an artificially created multi-utterance dataset.
+Additionally, we show that the introduction of the tokens during network fine-tuning is beneficial for the ASR performance.

 ## Downloading the data and setting up the virtual environment

 - First, change `datapath` in [config.py](src/config.py) to the path you wish data to be downloaded.